TomBF/DLL-Jump/README.md

 ### KeyboardController.dll
 A controller that fetches <space> and <arrow> keys to control the main players.
 ### AIController.dll
-A simple ai controller that automatically tries to climp as heigh as possible.
+A simple ai controller that automatically tries to climp as high as possible.